jnozzi/cocoadev.com/markdown/NSToolbarItemSampleCode.md

 **Debugging a toolbar item with a custom view**

-I'm working on a General/WebKit-based browser and I recently implemented a toolbar.
+I'm working on a WebKit-based browser and I recently implemented a toolbar.
 I have several buttons in and working, but I can't get a URL and Google field to work.
 At runtime it acknowledges its existence by showing its text label but it won't show the fields themselves.
-All needed IB connections have been made as well as defining the General/NSView's outlets.
+All needed IB connections have been made as well as defining the NSView's outlets.

     <pre>